captainzero93/security_harden_linux/README.md

 # Ubuntu / Debian Linux Security Hardening Scripts
-## New designed for Beginner to Advanced use https://github.com/captainzero93/DISA-STIG-CIS-LINUX-HARDENING-
+## New better script for intermediate to advanced use https://github.com/captainzero93/DISA-STIG-CIS-LINUX-HARDENING-

 ^ ( For power users but can be configured to be 'lighter').